 You will notice a number of Window Cleaning Systems on our website marked as ‘delivery systems’, this simply means there is no filtration included.
 Some Window Cleaners choose to have a DI filtration vessel fitted to their delivery system – as a fail safe of sorts.
 That way, if your tank water is ever contaminated, you can use this as to purify water on the go quickly.
 However this of course isn’t necessary.

 In terms of choosing equipment, there are positives and benefits to each.
-Whilst a backpackor trolleygives you portability, either will mean you regularly have to revisit your holding tank to refill (or carry water canisters).
-Alternatively, you can get a much larger capacity vehicle mounted system but this will need to be bolted into your vehicle on a permanent basis.
+While a backpack or trolley gives you portability, both options mean you will either have to revisit your holding tank to refill or carry additional water canisters.
+Alternatively, you can get a much larger capacity vehicle mounted system and this will need to be permanently bolted into your vehicle.

 Transferring water from your holding tank may require a few additional items.
 Most holding tanks will come with an outlet on the bottom.
 The simplest way is to let gravity do its work and use this outlet (with some hose) to fill your delivery system with the freshly purified water.
-Alternatively, a much more convenient way to fill is by using a submersible pump. these pumps will allow you to fill any size of system in a matter of minutes, when used with 1” transfer hose (see our checklist below for examples of each item).
+Alternatively, a much more convenient way to fill is by using a submersible pump. these pumps will allow you to fill any size of system in a matter of minutes, when used with 1" transfer hose (see our checklist below).

-Which delivery system best suits is beyond the scope of this article, many choose to use a van mounted system, other opt for portable solutions, ultimately that is a decision you’ll need to make based on your workflow and pure water requirements – alternatively you can contact us and we can try to provide a little assistance & advice.
+Which delivery system best suits is beyond the scope of this article, many choose to use a van mounted system, other opt for portable solutions, ultimately that is a decision you’ll need to make based on your workflow and pure water requirements – alternatively you cancontact usand we can try to provide some personal assistance and advice.

 Below are links to two of our best selling delivery systems: